codeofdusk/gptcmd/README.md

 ```
 induction(gpt-4o) view
-user: Responding only using ascii symbols and without narrative explanation, what is the closed-form formula to calculate the nth Fibonacci number?
+user: Responding only using ASCII/Unicode symbols and without narrative explanation, what is the closed-form formula to calculate the nth Fibonacci number?
 assistant: F(n) = (φ^n - ψ^n) / √5

 where: